Improving Word Translation via Two-Stage Contrastive Learning: Ethics Statement

 \rparagraph{Initial Advanced Mapping} After $\ell_2$-normalising word embeddings,\footnote{Unlike VecMap, we do not mean-center WEs as this yielded slightly better results in our preliminary experiments.} the two mapping matrices, denoted as $\bm{W}_{x}$ for the source language $L_x$ and $\bm{W}_{y}$ for $L_y$, are computed via the Advanced Mapping (AM) procedure based on the training dictionary, as fully described in Appendix~\ref{appendix:am}; while VecMap leverages whitening, orthogonal mapping, re-weighting and de-whitening operations to derive mapped WEs, we compute $\bm{W}_{x}$ and $\bm{W}_{y}$ such that a one-off matrix multiplication produces the same result (see Appendix~\ref{appendix:am} for the details).

 \rparagraph{Contrastive Fine-Tuning} At each iteration $i$, after the initial AM step, the two mapping matrices $\bm{W}_{x}$ and $\bm{W}_{y}$ are then further contrastively fine-tuned via the InfoNCE loss \cite{oord2018representation}, a standard and robust choice of a loss function in CL research \cite{Musgrave:2020eccv,liu2021mirrorwic,liu2021fast}.
-The core idea is to `attract' aligned WEs of positive examples (i.e., true translation pairs) coming from the dictionary $\mathcal{D}_{i-1}$, and `repel' \textit{hard negative samples}, that is, words which are semantically similar but do not constitute a word translation pair.
+We denote the dictionary for CL in the current iteration as $\mathcal{D}_{\text{CL}}$.
+The core idea of our approach is to `attract' aligned WEs of positive (true) translation pairs from the dictionary $\mathcal{D}_{\text{CL}}$ together, and `repel' the aligned WEs of \textit{hard negative pairs} (i.e., words which are semantically similar but do not constitute a word translation pair) from each other.